 The study materials and your tutor will support you as you read papers from some of the leading thinkers in the field.
 These resources will enable you to critically review evidence from researchers and practitioners around the world who are working in further and higher education, training and other settings for learning.
 By the end of the 32 study weeks, you should find that you have new skills to apply in your own context, a deeper understanding of the practices and debates shaping the world of technology-enhanced learning and a clearer view of its foundations and futures.

-You'll learn about the choices that practitioners and learners make when using technology in education, and how these > choices relate to current debates and key theories.
-You will experience and reflect on the use of a range of > conventional and innovative technologies in different learning contexts.
-You will explore a range of formal and informal > sources, interpret and discuss their implications, and articulate your ideas about them for different audiences.
-These > experiences will enable you to draw on a range of evidence to support the choices you make when designing learning > activities or developing training materials. > > This module is divided into four eight-week programs: Foundations of TEL, Adapting to Contexts, Opening Up Education, > and Educational Futures.
+You'll learn about the choices that practitioners and learners make when using technology in education, and how these choices relate to current debates and key theories.
+You will experience and reflect on the use of a range of conventional and innovative technologies in different learning contexts.
+You will explore a range of formal and informal sources, interpret and discuss their implications, and articulate your ideas about them for different audiences.
+These experiences will enable you to draw on a range of evidence to support the choices you make when designing learning activities or developing training materials.

+This module is divided into four eight-week programs: Foundations of TEL, Adapting to Contexts, Opening Up Education, and Educational Futures.
 Each program ends with reflection and assessment.
-There is a week’s break between each block.
+There is a one week break between each block.